Timeline

 Willsmere Park in Kew East is an important community sport and recreational space.
 The existing pavilion is in poor condition and doesn’t meet the needs of the community or sports clubs, including Kew Cricket Club and East Kew Football Club.

-We are proposing to upgrade the facilities in the existing pavilion building, including the changerooms and public toilet.
+We are upgrading the facilities in the existing pavilion building, including the changerooms and public toilet.
 We are also proposing to build a new fit-for-purpose, single-storey building next to the existing pavilion.
-Together the upgraded pavilion and new pavilion building will improve accessibility and better meet the needs of the community.
+The upgraded pavilion and new pavilion will improve accessibility and better meet the needs of the community.

-This project is in line with our Development and Funding of Community Pavilions - Sport and Recreation Policy and our Boroondara Community Plan.
-You can find out more about this on our Boroondara Community Plan 2021-2031 page.
+This project is in line with our Development and Funding of Community Pavilions - Sport and Recreation Policy and our Boroondara Community Plan 2021-2031 page.

-In November 2022, we shared a draft design for this pavilion renewal with the community for feedback.
+In November and December 2022, we shared a draft design for this pavilion renewal with the community for feedback.

 • 37% said they were supportive of the design